-Because we realise people’s support needs vary, we provide telephone counselling within a stepped model of care.
+Because we realise people’s support needs vary, we provide counselling within a stepped model of care.
 This means, where possible, we start with guided self-help delivered by our nurse counsellors.

 Nurse counsellor service

-Our Nurse counsellors provide guided self-help, in the form of a single telephone session and a follow up contact.
+Our nurse counsellors provide guided self-help, in the form of a single telephone session and a follow up contact.
 They offer guidance and tips on coping with the effects of cancer or adjusting to life with or after cancer.
-They also support with making decisions related to treatment and addressing treatment concerns.
+They also provide support with making decisions related to treatment and addressing treatment concerns.

 Where guided self-help does not address your concerns, we will link you in to our psychology service.

 Those experiencing high levels of distress will bypass guided self-help and be linked into our psychology service.
-Our psychologists provide more intensive support in the form of therapy which involves a number of one-on-one telephone counselling sessions.
+Our psychologists provide more intensive support in the form of therapy which involves a number of one-on-one counselling sessions.

 What support does the Cancer Counselling Service provide?